 - If employees agree to work on a public holiday, as reasonably requested by employers, they get paid for all hours worked at their base pay rate.

 - Employers can provide the following entitlements for working on public holidays: extra pay, an extra day off or extra annual leave or substituting a public holiday for another day.

 Maternity and Parental Leave

 - Parental leave (Maternity & Paternity Leave) can be taken when an employee gives birth, an employee’s spouse or de facto partner gives birth, or when an employee adopts a child under 16 years old.
 To be eligible for parental leave for the 1st time with an employer, employees must have worked for their employer for at least 12 months.

-- Parental Leave is paid by the Government based on the weekly rate of the national minimum wage, for up to 18 weeks, which is 90 payable days.
+- Parental Leave is paid by the Government based on the weekly rate of the national minimum wage, for up to 20 weeks.